Jaymin-0-1910/libsocket/README.md

 ## Requirements

+1. Windows machine with PowerShell
-1. Android NDK r20 or up
+2. Fairly modern Android NDK

 ## Building

-1. Export NDK path to `ANDROID_NDK_HOME` variable
+1. Export NDK path to `$Env:AndroidNDKHome` variable
-2. Run `build.sh` script in root of project folder
+2. Run `build.ps1` script from root of this folder

-Binaries will be placed in `out/` folder and errors, if any, logged in `out/build.log` file.
+Results will be placed in `out/` folder.

 ## Legal

-See file LICENSE in project root for licensing information.
+See file LICENSE for license information.